All posts by T Farrell

 HSBC rescues the business

-A global recession in the mid-1970s hit Hong Kong’s export-driven economy hard.
+A global recession in the mid-1970s was to have a severe impact on Hong Kong’s export-driven economy.
 This, combined with heavy losses at an Indonesian subsidiary, high-risk financial speculations and overpayment of directors, led Hutchison to enter into cash-flow difficulties.
 Clague sold a 22 percent stake in Hutchison International to the Hongkong and Shanghai Bank (HSBC) for £15 million in 1975.

 Clague argued, “that Hutchison had liquidity problems is without doubt.
 But the seriousness of them was grossly exaggerated, and talk of possible insolvency can only be regarded as irresponsible, if not mischievous”.